lamhq/tech-notes/pages/devops/aws/3-networking/1-vpc/2-vpc.md

 A VPC can only have one internet gateway attached.

 ## Subnet

 A subnet is a section of a VPC that can contain resources (such as Amazon EC2 instances)

-1 subnet is always in 1 AZ.
+A subnet is belong to an AZ.

 When you create a subnet, you need to choose three settings.